Skip to main content

 You should also check with your school or module leader regarding any requirements for the presentation of your work, such as font size, formatting and line spacing.

-Using generative artificial intelligence (AI) tools
+Misuse of generative artificial intelligence (AI) tools

 Assessed work is categorised according to a “traffic light” system (with red, amber, and green categories) to let you know whether you are allowed to use generative AI tools in your assessment, and what the boundaries are.

 Your assessments are a chance for you to demonstrate your own knowledge, understanding and ability.
-If you use AI tools to generate work (including written work, imagery, video, animation, sound, or other outputs) in a way that is not allowed in the red, amber, or green category that your assessment has been given, we can’t assess you fairly because the work isn’t solely yours.
+If you use AI tools to generate work (including text, imagery, video, animation, sound, or other outputs) in a way that is not allowed in the red, amber, or green category that your assessment has been given, we can’t assess you fairly because the work isn’t solely yours.
 This undermines our commitment to academic integrity.
 If you are found to have used generative AI when you weren’t supposed to, this will be classed as academic misconduct.

 If you are working on a green or amber assessment, where some use of generative AI is allowed, make sure you state clearly what you used, and how you used it.
 If you do not correctly acknowledge the use of generative AI, this will be classed as academic misconduct.